BloomTech-Labs/labspt2-investor-data-app/README.md

 ## Favorite a stock

-## Load reports
+1. Navigate to the Dashboard.
+2. Click on the gold star on one of the stock cards shown at the top of the page.
+3. Marvel at it showing in the Favorites section below.

 ## Search for a stock

+1. Navigate to _Reports_.
+By default AAPL will load.
+2. Click in the search box and begin typing the symbol of the company you're looking for.
+3. Either press enter or click on the stock symbol you were looking for.
+4. Wait as data is retrieved and the charts load.

 ## Pay for Subscription

-1. Go to `Billing` section
+1. Navigate to _Billing_.
+2. Click _Pay With Card_.
-2. Fill out payment form
+3. Fill out payment form.
-3. Select a plan
-4. Click `Buy Now`
+4. Click _Pay_.

 ## Settings

-1. Update your phone number
+1. Update your phone number.
-2. Click `Save`
+2. Click `Save`.
-3. Choose to receive notifications via text or email
+3. Choose to receive notifications via text or email.

 # Tech Stack